kilowhat/kilowhat.net/_extensions/cimaise.md

 The extension is currently in "early access".
 This means:

-- You get access to the extension at a discounted price, and you will receive the full extension when it releases in early 2023.
+- You get access to the extension at a discounted price, and you will receive the full extension when it releases.
 - A few features are still missing that will make the use in production a bit tricky.
 - There are still some bugs and suboptimal UX.
 - Not all texts can be translated.
 Many texts will be rewritten and/or moved for the final release.